NewEnglandTravelPlanner.com Logo MBTA Commuter Rail, Boston MA

 The MBTA operates commuter rail trains from Boston to suburban towns such as Concord, Gloucester, Plymouth, Rockport, Salem, even Worcester MA and Providence RI, allowing you to escape the city on interesting excursions.

-The Massachusetts Bay Transportation Authority (MBTA), operator of Boston's four subway train lines, contracts the Massachusetts Bay Commuter Rail Corporation to operate thirteen Commuter Rail lines connecting Boston with towns on the North Shore (as far as the New Hampshire state line), northwest to Lowell, west to Worcester, and south to Providence RI (here's a map of the entire system).
+The Massachusetts Bay Transportation Authority (MBTA), operator of Boston's five subway train lines, contracts with Keolis to operate thirteen Commuter Rail lines connecting Boston with towns on the North Shore (as far as the New Hampshire state line), northwest to Lowell and Fitchburg, west to Worcester, and south to Providence RI (here's a map of the entire system).

-Trains depart South Station for Worcester, Needham Heights, Forge Park/I-495, Westwood/Route 128, Foxboro, Quincy, Plymouth, Providence RI, T F Green Airport RI, Middleborough/Lakeville, Kingston/Route 3, and other towns west, south and southeast of the city.
+Trains depart South Station for Worcester, Needham Heights, Forge Park/I-495, Westwood/Route 128, Foxboro, Quincy, Plymouth, Middleborough/Lakeville, Kingston/Route 3, Providence RI, T F Green Airport RI, Wickford Junction RI, and other towns west, south and southeast of Boston.

-Most of the train cars, locomotives and other equipment are old though serviceable.
-Systems are equally out of date: not all stations have floor-level platforms for entering the cars, and conductors still circulate through the train punching paper tickets and handing out paper receipts.
+Neglected in favor of highway construction for many years, the Commuter Rail system is finally undergoing some improvements and modernization, though there are still many obsolete train cars, locomotives and other equipment.
+Not all stations have floor-level platforms for entering the cars (you must climb steep steps into the train), and conductors still circulate through the train punching paper tickets and handing out paper receipts.

-Bicycles may be taken aboard all except rush-hour trains for free, but there is limited room for them.
-You may be asked to board with your bike into the car closest to the locomotive.
+Bicycles may be taken aboard all except rush-hour trains for free (but check schedules and Service Updates on holidays and for special events).
+Look for the bike symbol on train schedules.
+There is limited room for full-sized bikes.
+You should board with your bike into the car closest to the locomotive.
+Here are the rules for bringing a bike on the train.

 The MBTA website has train schedules and fares.